fzw180/UCB-CS161/README.md

 - Labs : there are three labs in total
   - padding oracle : how to make use of the padding oracle to breach the block cryption.
   - a real attack : a real problem countered in the CS61A's exam file releasing
-  - networking : packet sniffing
+  - networking : packet sniffing, RST TCP, DNS ... ...
 - Projects : there are three projects in total
   - Proj1 : Hack into the VM use buffer overflow attack.
 You will do some real attacks on the providing virtualbox virtual machine.
   - **Proj2 (warning) :** This is a very code-heavy projects.
 You will implement a secure file sharing system in Go language.
 [Here is my implementation and design doc.](https://github.com/PKUFlyingPig/CS161-Project2-SecureFileShareSystem)